silsesquioxane/schedule-crawler/README.md

 # schedule-crawler

 ## Description
-Scraps the website and generates a csv file that can be imported into calendar applications.
+Scraps website and generates a csv file that can be imported into calendar applications.

 ### Installation
+1. Clone the repo.
+2. Update login details in .env file.
-Run the following commands:
+3. Run the following commands:
 ```py
 pip install -r requirements.txt
 ```